 Step 4: Complete Your OBGYN Residency

-You'll apply to and complete a 4-year residency in obstetrics and gynecology to gain experience in preventive and primary care, patient diagnosis and surgical procedures.
+You'll apply to and complete a four-year residency in obstetrics and gynecology to gain experience in preventive and primary care, patient diagnosis, and surgical procedures.
 As a resident OBGYN, your responsibilities and duties will increase each year.
 You'll likely spend long hours at the hospital or clinic and respond to unexpected emergencies, such as births, at all hours of the night.

 Step 5: Become Licensed and Certified